jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 1. Operate a Standard Remote ID Drone.
 Such a drone has built-in Broadcast Remote ID functionality and can transmit identification and location information of the drone and control station according to the FAA requirements.
 2. Pilots of other drones, older or custom, must use a Broadcast Remote ID device attached to the drone chassis or one that comes in the form of an upgrade integrated with the drone.
 These drones must be operated within a visual line of contact with their pilots (VLOS) and transmit Broadcast Remote ID according to FAA requirements.
-3. UAS operations without Remote ID equipment are only allowed at [FAA-recognized identification areas (FRIAs)][11].
+3. UAS operations without Remote ID equipment are only allowed at [FAA-Recognized Identification Areas (FRIAs)][11].
 Community-based organizations or schools run these areas.

 No FAA or Remote ID Registration